-C. Shane's methodology for drawing conclusions from the data has no sound basis.
+C. Shane's methodology for drawing conclusions from the data lacks a sound basis.

-Shane also lacks any reliable methodology for drawing conclusions from the statistical analysis he conducts.
-Nor does he provide any explanation of how the statistics connect to the deficiencies he asserts.

-As explained above, Shane renders opinions based on his analysis of CRs from three time periods: (1) 1999-2003; (2) 2004-2007; and (3) 2008-2011.
+Shane also fails to utilize a reliable methodology for drawing conclusions from his statistical analysis and fails to provide any explanation of how the statistics connect to the deficiencies he asserts.
+Shane renders opinions based on his analysis of CR files from three time periods: (1) 1999-2003; (2) 2004-2007; and (3) 2008-2011.
 For each period, Shane analyzed the total number of complaints made each year; the prevalence of certain types of allegations during the given time period; the prevalence of complaints made by external v. internal sources; and the rates at which the CPD sustained allegations.
-Rpt., at 28-37, 36-42, and 42-52.
-Shane then draws certain conclusions from his analysis of the data.
+Ex.
+2, Rpt., at 28-37, 36-42, and 42-52.
+Shane then drew certain conclusions from his analysis of the data.
 For the same reason set forth above, Shane is not qualified to render opinions related to the quality of CPD's internal investigations.
 Additionally, the methodology utilized by Shane to render opinions about CPD's prioritization of certain types of complaints and the impact that alleged prioritization had on the defendant officers' actions renders those opinions unreliable.

 For example, Shane compared external allegations (those generated by sources outside CPD) with those generated from an internal source.
 He conducted a statistical analysis and determined that internal complaints across three time periods are sustained more often than external allegations.
-See Rpt., at 31, 35-37, including Table 13, 41-42, including Table 22, and 44, 46, including Table 26.
-From this finding, Shane concludes that "[t]his means the outcome of an investigation (sustained or not sustained) depends, at least partly on the source of the allegation (internal or external)."
-Rpt., at 41.
-However, Shane admitted at his deposition that a higher rate of sustaining internal complaints is not unique to Chicago.
-Dep., at 231:6-10.
+See Id., at 31, 35-37 (including Table 13), 41-42 (including Table 22), and 44, 46 (including Table 26).
+From this, Shane concludes that "[t]his means the outcome of an investigation (sustained or not sustained) depends, at least partly on the source of the allegation (internal or external)."
+Id., at 41.
+However, Shane admitted at his deposition that a higher rate of sustained internal complaints is not unique to Chicago.
+Ex.
+7, Baker Dep., at 231:6-10.
 He did not conduct any analysis to determine if any of the sustained rates for internal versus external complaints in other departments differed from CPD's.
-Dep., at 231:11-15.
-And, Shane agreed that there are "probably" some empirical studies within the community that find something similar.
-Dep., at 231:16-23.
+Id., at 231:11-15.
+Shane agreed that there are "probably" some empirical studies within the community that reflect rates similar to CPD's.
+Id., at 231:16-23.
 When asked the statistical significance of rendering an opinion that internal sources have a higher sustained rate than external, Shane admitted he could "only speak to this particular analysis that he did" and said, "I don't know why the disposition would depend on the source."
+Id.
 Shane's admitted lack of knowledge regarding why his analysis reached a particular outcome confirms the unreliability of his methodology and subsequent analysis.